The War in the Pacific: A Fictional Perspective by Robert Black

 Putting the story together wasn’t easy, and it didn’t happen all at once.
-My first piece of the puzzle came all the way back in 2002, while I was visiting my parents.
-One evening, I found my mother going through a box of old letters and other papers.
-They were from her Uncle Lew, she explained—an odd explanation to me, because I didn’t remember ever hearing about an Uncle Lew before.
-He was my grandfather’s brother, and he’d been a US Army Lieutenant during World War II, killed in action on Leyte Island in the Philippines in November 1944.
+My first piece of the puzzle came all the way back in 2002 while I was visiting my parents.
+One evening I found my mother going through a box of old letters and other papers.
+They were from her Uncle Lew, she explained—an odd explanation to me because I didn’t remember ever hearing about an Uncle Lew before.
+He was my grandfather’s brother, and he’d been a U.S. Army lieutenant during World War II, killed in action on Leyte Island in the Philippines in November 1944.
 My mother was deciding which of his letters to contribute to a collection of wartime correspondence being assembled at the school where she taught.

-I had already written Liberty Girl, a highly fictionalized but fairly straightforward account of my grandmother’s experience as a seventh grade girl in Baltimore during World War I. It didn’t take long for me to decide that approach wouldn’t work in the case of my mother’s family during World War II.
+I had already written Liberty Girl, a highly fictionalized but fairly straightforward account of my grandmother’s experience as a seventh-grade girl in Baltimore during World War I. It didn’t take long for me to decide that that approach wouldn’t work in the case of my mother’s family during World War II.
 I would have to do something else.
 And so I tucked the story of Uncle Lew away, as I often do when a potential idea crosses my path.

-Those civilians were the ones who drew me to the battle and led me to think there might be a story waiting for me.
+Those civilians were the ones who drew me to the battle and led me to think that there might be a story waiting for me.
 I was especially interested in the stories of children who were caught in the conflict.
 Perhaps the best known of these are the accounts of the Himeyuri students and other Okinawan high school girls who were pressed into service as battlefield nurses.
 Another book I found told the story of a young girl who was given a makeshift white flag by the elderly couple sheltering her and told to go to the Americans.
 By the time she made it, she was being followed by an entire line of surrendering Japanese soldiers.
-If there was a book for me to write about Okinawa, it would involve characters like these children, because my readers could relate to them.
+If there was a book for me to write about Okinawa, it would involve characters like these children because my readers could relate to them.
 And so I tucked their stories away as well.

 It wasn’t until I’d written Unswept Graves that the pieces began fitting together.
 Unswept Graves gave me the fictional town of Helmerton, Nebraska, a small prairie community where a bit of magical realism had already been going on.
 It was just the setting I needed to bring an American main character into contact with children from across the battle lines.
-Helmerton had something else, too – the Fong family, who had originally emigrated from China.
+Helmerton had something else, too: the Fong family, who had originally emigrated from China.
 They gave me the chance to create a subplot that explored the anti-Asian prejudice that went on in America at the time.
-Research into the Nebraska home front turned up several more story elements for me to add, most notably the North Platte Canteen, which really did serve every troop train passing through its station from Christmas 1941 to April 1946.
+Research into the Nebraska home front turned up several more story elements for me to add, most notably the North Platte Canteen, which served every troop train passing through its station from Christmas 1941 to April 1946.

-Tying all these different threads together produced a story in which Kathy discovers her connections to all the people around her.
+Tying all these different threads together produced a story in which Kathy discovers her connections to all of the people around her.
 At home, she has her family but also the other people in town, working together for the war effort and supporting one another through their troubles.
 In the war, she is tied to her brother, but she also discovers her place in the community of all children affected by war, stretching through history.

-“Very highly recommended… quite special and unique approach to storytelling.” – Midwest Book Review
+“Very highly recommended…a quite special and unique approach to storytelling.” – Midwest Book Review

-“An original, deftly crafted, inherently absorbing and thoroughly entertaining read for children ages 11 to 15, “The Eyes of the Enemy” by Robert Black is unreservedly recommended for personal reading lists, as well as school and community library Historical Fiction collections for young readers.” – Children’s Bookwatch
+“An original, deftly crafted, inherently absorbing and thoroughly entertaining read for children ages 11 to 15, The Eyes of the Enemy by Robert Black is unreservedly recommended for personal reading lists, as well as school and community library historical fiction collections for young readers.” – Children’s Bookwatch